Current Research Students

 Miss Simona Martorana

 I completed both my BA in Classics (2014) and MA in Philology and Literary Criticism (2016) at the University of Trento, Italy.
 During my degrees, I also spent a period in Germany (University of Freiburg) as an Erasmus student and another in the US at Columbia University (New York).
 In my MA, I was involved in teaching activities at the University of Trento, where I worked as a Tutor of Latin.
 Before starting my PhD at Durham University in October 2017, I worked briefly as a doctoral researcher at Sismel (Florence) and as a Classics teacher in an Italian high school (Liceo Cavour, Turin).
-In Fall Semester 2019/20 I will be staying at Harvard University as a Visiting Fellow.
-My research there will be supervised by Professor R.J.
+In Fall 2019 I spent a semester at Harvard University as a Visiting Fellow, where I was supervised by Professor R.J.
 Tarrant.

 As I consider teaching and dissemination very important, beyond working as GTA in the Classics Department and taking part in conferences and other kinds of training, I convened two interdisciplinary workshops, respectively on “Gender and Construction of Subjectivity” (10th of May, Durham) and on Authorship (23rd of May, Newcastle).
-Finally, I also co-ordinated the jWiP (junior Work in Progress) seminars in 2018/19.
+Finally, I'm co-organising two panels at the next CA (2020) and one panel at the CCC in Lyon (2020).

 Doctoral Research Project: Women, Heroines, Mothers: Motherhood in Ovid’s Heroides